Conversation guide for planned giving

 Explain that legacy gifts help make this kind of long-term change possible by providing stable, predictable funding, especially if designated to [ABC Charity]’s endowment fund.

-Explain the basic concept of legacy giving, including the fact that the donor is being asked to consider a gift after their lifetime.
+Explain the basic concept of legacy giving, including the fact that the donor is being asked to consider a gift to be made after their lifetime.
 You are not asking for an immediate gift now.

 Goal: Help the donor understand how legacy giving works and why it matters, without overwhelming them with jargon or financial details.